 Traffic Signals

-Although not a major focus of this version of TRANSYT, several enhancements have been made with respect to signal timings:
+Although not a major focus of this upgrade of TRANSYT, several enhancements have been made with respect to signal timings:

 “Follow Me” Licensing